bambuser/BambuserPlayerSDK-Android/README.md

 LVSPlayer.startActivity(
     context = Context // A context from Android, showId = The ID of the show to watch,
-	configuration = Configuration(...), // Optional value to adjust the player
+	configuration = Configuration(...), // Configuration that enable/disable features and UI elements in the player
-	eventObserver = EventObserver(...), // Optional value to listen to events from the player
+	eventObserver = EventObserver(...), // Optional interface that receives the player events
 )
 ```